cam-inc/viron/packages/website/docs/04-Advanced-Guides/authentication.md

 The recommended value for mode is generally `cors`.
 When cors is set, the endpoint is responsible for adding the `Partitioned` attribute to all issued cookies in order to enable third-party cookies across different domains.

 This does not apply if you're self-hosting Viron and the endpoints are not cross-origin.

+For backward compatibility, if mode is not specified, it behaves the same as navigate.
 :::

 ### `email`